jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ![Dates in Sprint Planning view][73]

 ## Task breakdown action now available everywhere

-Previously you could only access the task breakdown action from the **Backlog** or **Sprint Planning** views.
-Now you can access the task breakdown action from all views.
-Now, for example, when you are assigned a story, you can break it down to tasks without ever leaving the **My Work** view.
+Previously, you could only access the task breakdown action from the **Backlog** or **Sprint Planning** views.
+Now, you can access the task breakdown action from all views.
+When you are assigned a story, for example, you can break it down to tasks without ever leaving the **My Work** view.
 ![task breakdown in My Work view][74]